lewisjones37/afan-valley-fitness/README.md

 ### Footer

 - Has links to both social media acconts of the gym.
-- WHen hovered over, both links turn blue colour to match the style of the website.
+- When hovered over, both links turn blue colour to match the style of the website.
+- When clicked both lead to correct social media pages.

 ![Image of footer](docs/footer.jpg)